 Mined & In Situ Bitumen Production

-- Total combined mined and in situ bitumen production did not significantly change in 2016 from 2015, settling at 403.3 thousand cubic metres per day (103 m3/d), or 2537.9 thousand barrels per day (103 bbl/d).
+- Total combined mined and in situ bitumen production grew an estimated 9.2 per cent from 2016, reaching 440.6 thousand cubic metres per day (103 m3/d) or 2772.7 thousand barrels per day (103 bbl/d).